Denver-Devs/documents-and-resources/gig-post-formatting.md

 [Link to position]
 ```
 *Notes:*
-- Links with large image unfurls may get deleted if they're taking up space
+- Links with large image unfurls may get deleted
 - Do not upload files to the Slack, link to them.

 ---